mtldev-dotcom/Sofia_Restaurant_Management_V1/AUTHENTICATION.md

    - Server creates matching user record in application database
    - If requested, server creates a new restaurant and links it to the user
    - Session token is returned and stored in HTTP-only cookie
-   - User is redirected to dashboard
+   - User is navigated to dashboard using client-side routing (no page reload)

 2. **Login Flow**
    - User submits email and password
    - Credentials are validated against Supabase Auth
    - If valid, session token is stored in HTTP-only cookie
    - User record is fetched from application database
-   - User is redirected to dashboard
+   - User is navigated to dashboard using client-side routing (no page reload)

 3. **Session Validation**
    - On each request to protected endpoints, token is extracted from cookies